Diego Stramaccioni

-Diego Stramaccioni (born 2 January 2001) is an Italian professional footballer who plays as defender for club Trapani.
+Diego Stramaccioni (born 2 January 2001) is an Italian professional footballer who plays as defender for club Perugia.

 Club career

 Early career

 Stramaccioni is a youth product of Perugia.
 He played 20 league games for Serie D side Cannara in the 2019–20 season.
 In the summer of 2020, he moved to Vis Pesaro.
 Stramaccioni made his Serie C debut on 26 September in a 2–2 draw against Legnago.

 Juventus

 On 2 October 2020, Juventus bought Stramaccioni and loaned him back to Vis Pesaro.
 Stramaccioni made 30 appearances and one goal for Vis Pesaro during the 2020–21 season.
 In summer 2021, Stramaccioni returned to Juventus and made his unofficial debut for them in a pre-season friendly on 24 July, coming as 74th-minute substitute in a 3–1 win against Cesena.
 On 12 September, Stramaccioni debuted for Juventus U23 in a 1–0 defeat against Pro Patria.
 On 1 March 2022, Stramaccioni was first called up from the first team for a Coppa Italia match against Fiorentina.